 Program Related Investments Fund

-The San Francisco Foundation Program Related Investments (PRI) Fund extends the reach of our assets in support of strategic priorities.
-The PRI Fund provides loans to intermediary and established organizations in the San Francisco Bay Area.
-Through PRIs, The San Francisco Foundation recycles capital, helps unlock much-needed credit for nonprofits, and leverages additional capital into under-served or under-invested communities.
+Through PRIs, we are able to recycle capital, help unlock much-needed credit for nonprofits, and leverage additional capital into under-served or under-invested communities.
 The Fund builds on our history of providing loans and loan guarantees.
-It is also a strategy to provide and catalyze additional sources of financing for the nonprofit sector, which has been faced with increased need but reduced grant and bank financing in the current challenging economic environment.
-We look forward to donors, foundation colleagues, and other investors joining with us in this important effort.
+It is also a strategy to provide and catalyze additional sources of financing for the nonprofit sector, to meet community needs that traditional bank financing does not support.